Skip to main content

 What should I do if my paper is embargoed?
 Will it still be eligible?

 Yes, the REF open access policy respects publisher embargo periods which are not excessive.
-Authors are still required to deposit all research articles in BRAD as soon as they receive confirmation of final acceptance for publication, as your output must be visible in the University's repository, BURA, no later than three months from acceptance.
+Brunel academic staff authors are still required to deposit all research articles in BRAD as soon as they receive confirmation of final acceptance for publication, as the output metadata must be visible in the University's repository, BURA, no later than three months from acceptance.

 The Open Research and Rights team automatically checks embargo periods for each paper deposited as they are reviewed and sets the appropriate date in BURA to ensure that the full text is automatically released at the end of the appropriate embargo period.
 Where a publisher embargo period exceeds the maxima permitted by REF for the appropriate assessment panel, this is noted and recorded as a permitted exception.